amine-maazizi/Physics-Based-Particle-Simulation-and-Model-Learning/README.md

 ## Overview

 This project simulates falling particles with wall and ground collision (no inter-particle collision).
-The generated simulation data is used to train two models:
+The generated simulation data is saved.
+The second part of this projet
 1. [x] **Linear Regression**
 2. [x] **Neural Network**
 3. [] **ARIMA**